-- 1) The Medical Doctor/Nursing/Administration Staff of Larissa Hospital contacts by phone/email the HIS administration of Volos asking for medical records of a specific patient that was transferred; - 2) The IT department or relevant authorised HIS administration staff of Volos creates a temporary user name with a password in order to have access to GHV's HIS; - 3) Case 1: A web link within the SYZEFXIS Wide Area Network (WAN) secure network is sent via email to the UHL's Doctor followed by another separate email with username credentials.
+- The Medical Doctor/Nursing/Administration Staff of Larissa Hospital contacts by phone/email the HIS administration of Volos asking for medical records of a specific patient that was transferred; - 2) The IT department or relevant authorised HIS administration staff of Volos creates a temporary user name with a password in order to have access to GHV's HIS; - 3) Case 1: A web link within the SYZEFXIS WAN secure network is sent via email to the UHL's Doctor followed by another separate email with username credentials.
 The password is revealed to the UHL doctor by telephone.
-The UHL's Doctor then has access to the HIS medical data of the Hospital of Volos; - 4) Case 2: For robust purposes, in case the medical data (e.g. blood tests, DICOM data) are not available in the HIS database (this happens when doctors in GHV perform laboratory tests without ordering them via HIS due to emergency situation, so the results are only saved in the local LIS database), the GHV IT administrator gives access via Remote Desktop Protocol (RDP) to a VM (the connection is established through the private WAN of SYZEFXIS) with a LIS client and a PACS client (e.g. radiant viewer) installed in order to see the requested data.
+The UHL's Doctor then has access to the HIS medical data of the Hospital of Volos; - 4) Case 2: For robust purposes, in case the medical data (e.g. blood tests, DICOM data) are not available in the HIS database (this happens when doctors in GHV perform laboratory tests without ordering them via HIS due to emergency situation, so the results are only saved in the local LIS database), the GHV IT administrator gives access via RDP (the connection is established through the private WAN of SYZEFXIS)

+to a VM with LIS client & PACS client (e.g. radiant viewer) installed in order to see the requested data.
 If the UHL's Doctor wants to diagnose again the DICOM examinations, he can download the images through RDP into his computer and analyse them on a specific radiology workstation.